estronnom/itunes-xml-to-lyrics/README.md

 # ITunes XML Lyrics Parser

 This web app allows you to simply parse lyrics for your whole Itunes library from genius.com.
-App is running locally flawless using docker-compose.
+App is running flawless using docker-compose.
 App is based on aiohttp library, which guarantees high performance.

 # Running web app
 Clone repository